googlegenomics/dockerflow/README.md

 will block until the workflow completes.
 To run in your cloud project, you can remove the `--runner` option to use the default Dataflow runner.

-## Docker + Dataflow vs custom scripts
+## Docker and Dataflow vs custom scripts

 How is Dataflow better than a shell script?

 Dataflow provides:

 *   **Complex workflow orchestration**: Dataflow supports arbitrary directed acyclic graphs.
 The logic of branching, merging, parallelizing, and monitoring is